metamn/its-csongor/_site/README.md

 	- left: cut to 1394x1700px and save as client-pagename-desktop-left.png.
 The result will take around 350kB.

-	- right: cut to 1858x1570px and save as client-pagename-desktop-front.png.
+	- front: cut to 1858x1570px and save as client-pagename-desktop-front.png.
 The result will take around 200kB.

 ### iPad Mini White